 Substitutions

 Dried red chili peppers: Swap with ½ teaspoon chili flakes, a pinch of cayenne, or a fresh sliced chili for heat.
+Basically, if it brings heat, it’ll work.

 White wine or sherry: Substitute with chicken broth or seafood stock with a splash of lemon juice if you're avoiding alcohol.